CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/overview.md

         - **CompuTec** – CompuTec WMS adapted GS1 standard.
 Click [here](../../barcode-scanning/overview.md#gs1-barcode-standard---computec-decoder) to find out more
         - **Odette** – Odette standard.
 Click [here](../../barcode-scanning/overview.md#odette-standard) to find out more.
         - **Custom** – Barcode interpreter without prefixes and with custom ones.
 Click [here](../../barcode-scanning/overview.md#gs1-barcode-standard---computec-decoder) to find out more.
-    7. Close inactive WMS session after (min) Time, after which a user is logged out from CompuTec WMS (in minutes).
+    7. Close inactive CompuTec WMS session after (min) Time, after which a user is logged out from CompuTec WMS (in minutes).
     8. SAP Business One Password - Enter the SAP Business One Password.
     9. WMS Server Port - Enter the server port.
     10. SSL Connection - Click [here](ssl-connection.md) to find out more about SSL connection.